ProjectOpenSea/SIPs/SIPS/sip-7.md

 ### Signer Authorization and Deauthorization

-The zone MUST provide methods for adding and remove signers only callable by the contract owner, `function addSigner(address signer)` and `function removeSigner(address signer)`.
+The zone MUST provide methods for adding and remove signers, `function addSigner(address signer)` and `function removeSigner(address signer)`.

 When a signer is added it MUST emit the event `event SignerAdded(address signer);`.
 When removed it MUST emit the event `event SignerRemoved(address signer)`.